Center for Visual Music

 Detail of Demonstration Card with various Ornaments by Fischinger

-Manuscripts, correspondence and typescripts are from the collections of The Fischinger Archive and The Center for Visual Music.
+Manuscript and image are from the collection of and copyright Center for Visual Music.

 Text and images on these Fischinger pages are protected by Copyright law (Title 17 U.S. Code).
 Please seek permission before reproducing any of this material.